-Corporate bonds held by the Company are classified as at FVTOCL Fair value is determined in the manner described in note 3(d)iii.
-The corporate bonds are initially measured at fair value plus transaction costs.
-Subsequently, changes in the carrying amount of these corporate bonds as a result of foreign exchange gains and losses, impairment gains or losses, and interest income calculated using the effective interest method are recognised in profit or loss.
+Corporate bonds held the Company are classified as at FVTOCI.
+Fair value is determined in the manner described in note 3(d)iii.
+The corporate bonds are measured initially at fair value plus transaction costs.
+Subsequently, changes the carrying amount of these corporate bonds as a result of foreign exchange gains and impairment gains losses. losses. and interest income calculated using the effective interest method are recognised in profit or loss.
 The amounts that are recognised in profit or loss are the same as the amounts that would have been recognised in profit or loss if these corporate bonds had been measured at amortised cost.
 All other changes in the carrying amount of these corporate bonds are recognised in other comprehensive income and accumulated under the heading of investments revaluation reserve.
-When these corporate bonds are derecognised, the cumulative gains or losses previously recognised in other comprehensive income are reclassified to profit or loss.
+When these corporate bonds are derecognised. the cumulative gains or losses previously recognised in other comprehensive income are reclassified to profit or loss.